Avre (Eure)

+Background

-The headwaters are in the Perche forest in Orne.
+The headwaters are in the Perche forest in Orne, in the commune of Tourouvre au Perche.
 It is 280m above sea level and joins with the Eure near Dreux and forms the border between the Eure and Eure-et-Loir départements.

 The Avre flows through the Orne, Eure-et-Loir and Eure départments and historically forms part of the border of Normandy.